wcmc-its/ReCiter/README.md

 10. Select "Build Path"
 11. Select "Add Library"
 12. Add "JUnit" library
-13. Please create a lib folder in project workspace and add http://junidecode.sourceforge.net/#download jar (version 0.1.1) to lib folder.

 ## MySQL Setup
 1. If you do not have MySQL installed, download it from https://www.mysql.com and install.
 (Any current version of MySQL will work)